Abruz-plotz/Customer_analysis_SQL/README.md

 ### Data Exploration and Analysis
   <!-- -- Question D -->

-**Analysis No.1 :-** count of churned and active customers from the dataset.
+**Analysis No.1 :-** Count of churned and active customers from the dataset.

 ```sql
 select  sum(case when churnStatus = 'Churned' then 1 else 0 end) as Count_of_Churned,